PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Key takeaways:

-Generally, funeral insurance is not meant for folks raising families that need coverage for big financial obligations like mortgages, childcare, tuition and income replacement during their working years.
+Usually, funeral insurance is not meant for folks raising families that need coverage for big financial obligations like mortgages, childcare, tuition and income replacement during their working years.

 This is because funeral insurance is focused on one thing: making sure your final expenses are taken care of.

-Funeral insurance is intended to save your loved ones from the stress of footing the bill for your final farewell.
+Funeral insurance is used to save your loved ones from the stress of footing the bill for your final farewell.
 It's like a safety net specifically designed to cover those final expenses that come with such a difficult time.

 You should only buy funeral insurance as a final resort because, while it doesn't require a medical exam, it has lower-than-average payout amounts with costly premiums.
-Funeral or burial insurance may be a viable choice if you:

 Otherwise, it makes sense to try term life insurance or whole life insurance first.
 If you're approved, you'll likely save money and get your beneficiaries a bigger lump sum payout.